SDIP Learning Entry Point

 Explore the SmILES methodology

-Explore and learn about the SmILES methodology by examining the overall SmILES workflow for modelling and analyzing complex energy systems depicted in the graphics by clicking on the different phases within the graphics, which will navigate you to a more detailed description of tasks associated with a certain phase.
+Explore and learn about the SmILES methodology by examining the overall SmILES workflow for modelling and analyzing complex energy systems depicted in the graphics on the right side by clicking on the different phases within the graphics, which will navigate you to a more detailed description of tasks associated with a certain phase.

-Alternatively, you can choose one of the links below to directly go to a more detailed description of a phase or one of the workflow tasks within a phase.
+Alternatively, you can choose one of the links below the graphics to directly go to a more detailed description of a phase or one of the workflow tasks within a phase.

 SDIP 1 level workflow image

 Phase 1 is called “Specification and Preparation Phase” and contains all tasks of a complex system modelling and analysis project which have to be logically done before concrete model implementation or execution.
 Typically, this involves writing specification documents which define the requirements and contracts concrete implementation objects (e.g. models, test data) have to fulfil so that they show a predefined, e.g. specified, behavior when simulations get actually executed.

 Phase 2 is called “Implementation Phase” and contains tasks where e.g. component and system models will be implemented according to the given specifications, or data files containing input data or configuration parameters are compiled into dedicated formats so that they can be read by a concrete simulation setup when executing models in the “Experimentation and Analysis Phase”.

 The “Experimentation and Analysis Phase” (Phase 3) groups all tasks which are related to actually performing system simulations by concretely executing system models with corresponding test data according to a test case specification, perform optimizations and analyzing the results.